Gunite Swimming Pool Construction

 High Renovation Costs

-With proper maintenance, gunite pools can last for decades; still, they may need resurfacing and renovation, which may carry a high price tag.
+With proper maintenance, gunite pools can last for decades; still, they may need resurfacing and renovation, which can carry a high price tag.

 Longer Installation Time

 Gunite swimming pools take four weeks to three months to finish.
-About 28 days may be allotted to curing alone, to let the sprayed concrete reach its full potential.
+About 28 days may be needed for curing alone, which allows the sprayed concrete to reach its full potential.

-Gunite has sand and gravel added to cement so that the pool surface may feel abrasive.
+Gunite has sand and gravel added to cement, so the pool surface may feel abrasive.

 Cost of Installing a Gunite Pool

 The cost of installation of gunite swimming pools depends on the design and added custom features.
-It would be best if you a
+You should also consider the plumbing costs, energy-efficient equipment, and other factors.